David-Tsui/FB_pink_theme/README.md

 ##**How to use:**

-Copy the js code then open your Google Chrome/FireFox then add a bookmark,
+1. Copy the js code then open your Google Chrome/FireFox then add a bookmark,

-paste the code in the url field, name it whatever.
+2. Paste the code in the url field, name it whatever.

-Open your Facebook, click the bookmark, then....
+3. Open your Facebook, click the bookmark you've created, then....

-##**WELCOME TO THE PINK WORLD!!!**
+#**WELCOME TO THE PINK WORLD!!!**